hazem-jr/UI5-Data-Binding/README.md

 # UI5-Data-Binding
-Samples on APIs calling and binding in UI5
+Samples on API calling and data binding in UI5